redacademy/htmlquiz/README.md

 # Red Academy html quiz
 #### A HTML quiz for prospective Professional Web Development students in Toronto

 In this quiz you will be trying to re-create the mock-up of red-landing.jpg.
-This aim of this quiz is to test your ability in HTML, CSS and JS.
+This aim of this quiz is to test your ability in HTML, and CSS.

 ## Design Specifications
 #### Typography: